discordjs/guide/guide/popular-topics/components-v2.md

 # Components V2

-While you might be familiar with [embeds](/popular-topics/embeds.md) in Discord, there are now other ways to style your messages with new layout and content components.
-The interactive components ([buttons](/message-components/buttons.md) and [select menus](/message-components/select-menus.md)) have stayed the same, but it is now possible to change the position of those components in combination of the new layout components.
+While you might be familiar with [embeds](/popular-topics/embeds.md) in Discord, there are more ways to style and format your messages using **Components V2 (CV2)**, a comprehensive set of layout and content components.

-To use the new **Components V2 (CV2)** components, you need to pass in the new `IsComponentsV2` message flag from the <DocsLink path="MessageFlags:Enum" /> enum when sending a message.
+To use the CV2 components, you need to pass in the `IsComponentsV2` message flag from the <DocsLink path="MessageFlags:Enum" /> enum when sending a message.
 The flag should only be added to the message's `flags` field when the message contains CV2 components, unlike the `Ephemeral` message flag that can be added when you defer an interaction response.

 ::: warning
 Once a message is sent or edited with the `IsComponentsV2` message flag, the flag **cannot** be removed from that message.
 :::

-All components, both new and existing, now have a new field `id` (which should not be confused with the existing `custom_id` field for interactive components), which is an optional 32-bit integer identifier for a component presented in a message.
+All components have an `id` field (which should not be confused with the `custom_id` field for interactive components), which is an optional 32-bit integer identifier for a component presented in a message.
 It is used to identify non-interactive components in the response from an interaction.
 More information about these can be found [here](https://discord.com/developers/docs/components/reference#anatomy-of-a-component).

-In the following section, we will explain what kind of components are new, how they work together with interactive components, and the limitations Discord has set when using CV2 components in your message.
+In the following section, we will explain all CV2 components in detail, how they work together with interactive components, and the limitations Discord has set when using CV2 components in your message.

 ## New components

-CV2 brought new layout components and some new content components.
-The content components are very similar to some elements used in embeds, but their behaviour is slightly different when used relative to their use in embeds.
+CV2 brought both layout and content components.
+While some of the content components resemble existing message elements, they behave slightly different when used as CV2 components.

 ### Text Display

-A Text Display is a content component allowing you to add text to your message formatted with Discord's available markdown.
-This component is very similar to the `content` field of a message, but using multiple of these components you can control the layout of your message.
+A Text Display is a content component for adding markdown-formatted text to your message.
+This component is very similar to the `content` field of a message, but by using multiple Text Display components, you gain greater control over the layout of your message.
 You can use the <DocsLink path="TextDisplayBuilder:Class" /> utility class to easily create a Text Display component.

 ::: tip
-In addition of the available markdown in Text Display components, you can also use the mention of users and roles, which actually notifies these users and roles, unlike the mentions used in embeds!
-You can always add the `allowedMentions` field to your message payload to control who will be notified.
+In addition to the available markdown in Text Display components, you can also mention users and roles.
+In components, mentioned users and roles _will_ receive notifications, unlike when adding mentions to embeds.
+You can add the `allowedMentions` field to your message payload to control who will be notified.
 :::

 The example below shows how you can send a Text Display component in a channel.